 You may also have subscribers who decided they wouldn’t buy fur coats from your super exclusive store anymore because they’ve turned vegan after a trip to Thailand.
 Who knows?

-But these aren’t the quality subscribers you should be focusing on when it comes to email deliverability.
+But these aren’t the quality subscribers you should be focusing on when it comes to email marketing deliverability.
 They often don’t open your emails, or they flag them as spam.

 So it’s best to go through your mailing list once in a while, and remove everyone who no longer seems interested.